charlieee-SAR/CDWNet-v1/DATA_ACCESS.md

 The downloaded package should contain the following folders:

 - `train-data`: the tiled dataset used directly for training and validation.
 Place it under `segmentation/data/OS-CDW/`.
-- `original-data`: the original uncropped scenes and labels used for tiling and full-scene examples.
 - `pretrained`: contains the two pretrained backbone weights required by CDWNet.
 - `checkpoints`: contains the released best CDWNet checkpoint and its metrics summary.